Hi friends & welcome back to the blog! Today I want to show you the top 55+ toys for toddlers on Amazon!

 Figurines & Houses

-It kind of goes without saying that doll houses (or any kind of pretend houses) and figurines are great for sparking imagination and creative play in toddlers.
+It kind of goes without saying that doll houses (or any kind of pretend houses) and figurines are great for sparking imagination and creative play when using them as toys for toddlers.
 It’s fun to see how their play changes from 2- to 5-years-old with houses and figurines.
 The figurines and houses as toys for toddlers below will last you and your child a long time, and are really high quality ones at that:

 7. Jungle Animals (or Sea Animals)